An Overview of Section 8- Demand Notice

 The following details shall be mentioned in the demand notice sent under Section 8, IBC, by the operational creditor to the corporate debtor:

-There are certain documents which are necessarily required to draft and file a demand notice as provided under Section 8 of the Insolvency and Bankruptcy Code of 2016.
-Below mentioned are the documents:
+There are certain necessary papers which are necessarily required to draft and file a demand notice as provided under Section 8 of the Insolvency and Bankruptcy Code of 2016.
+Below mentioned are the necessary papers: